fbpx

 To make the switch easier, we recommend adding an Arm to Dual Mitchell bracket.
 This allows for quick changes between underslung and overslung setups using a Mitchell-based connection—and helps maintain proper vibration isolation.

-Important Note: The Raptor ISO3 does not support overslung operation.
+Important Note: The Raptor ISO does not support overslung operation.

 How much speed Raptor Z arm support?